lnxsystems/datasius/README.md

 ## Docker

-**If you just want to launch the docker images for website and the nginx frontend, skip down to docker-compose.
+**If you just want to launch the docker images for website and the nginx frontend, skip down to docker-compose. **
-To build the docker image for the website.**

-### Working on frontend website Dockerfile
+### frontend website Dockerfile

 The following commands assumes you are inside the datasius root directory.
 ```